Eurovision Song Contest 2000

 Facts & figures

 - For the first time in the history of the Eurovision Song Contest, an official CD was released which included all 24 songs.
-Since then, CDs with all entries have been released every year.
+The CD issued in 1999 did not contain all tracks due to copyright issues.
+Since 2000, CDs with all entries have been released every year.